 The aim of screening is to find cancers early when they are too small to see or feel, or to detect cells that, if left untreated, could develop into a cancer in the future.
 There are three national screening programmes for breast, bowel and cervical cancer.

 We’re working with Bradford City CCG (an NHS body responsible for the planning of health care services) to encourage people across Bradford and Airedale to attend their bowel cancer screening when invited.
-People who don’t complete their screening will receive a follow-up phone call from trained translation service staff who will be able to discuss screening with people in their own language.
+People who don’t complete their screening will receive a follow-up phone call from trained translation service staff at Enable 2 who will be able to discuss screening with people in their native language.
 This kind of tailored approach is important in multicultural areas like Bradford, especially as Bradford City CCG has the lowest bowel cancer screening rate in England.

 Screening will be carried out in mobile vans which will travel to communities around Leeds.
 The results could be used to plan a national programme and give more people the best chance of being diagnosed early so that they survive their cancer.

 In its first year, the mobile screening unit carried out over 3,000, detecting more than 40 lung cancers and helping patients receive life saving treatment.